Webinars in English

 - Brief description of the topic: This presentation will focus on the emerging need to align institutional standards in course design to national, state and institutional rubrics.
 Tarrant County College (TCC) currently utilizes the Quality Matters (QM) rubric to review online course content.
 The QM has established standards to certify the quality of online and blended courses.
 Additionally, institutions must consider the standards set forth by national and state accrediting organizations such as Southern Association of Colleges and Schools (SACS) and the Texas Higher Education Coordinating Board (THECB).
 Finding the similarities in these standards and aligning these tools allows more time for instructional design staff to work collaboratively with faculty to build course content and pedagogical strategies.

 Webinar titled: Improving Student Success in Accelerated Course Offerings.
-(Watch webinar recording here)
+(Watch the webinar recording here)

-The presenter: Dr. David Pearse, from the Division of Accelerated Programs at TCC Connect Campus, Tarrant County College
+- The presenter: Dr. David Pearse, from the Division of Accelerated Programs at TCC Connect Campus, Tarrant County College- March 20, 2020

 - Brief description of the topic: Accelerated courses can be defined as traditional three-credit hour courses delivered in less than a full 16 week semester.
 Many colleges and universities have experienced varied success with the delivery of accelerated classes.
 Offering the accelerated course online can also provide extra challenges to student success.
 This presentation will discuss some best practices for student success in accelerated online classes.